slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Media companies harvest your attention and transform it into revenue.
 - If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable.'* try to hit 10% of your followers instead of trying to hit all of them at the same time.
+> *'I will have to remember «I'm here today to cross the swamp, not to fight all the alligators.' -- Rosamund and Benjamin Zander in "Art of possibility"
+- If you're not spending your time doing what you want, and you're not earning, and you're not learning - what the heck are you doing? -- naval
 -->

 > *'A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
 Or he can tap twenty-thousand times on one tree and get dinner.' -- Seth Godin*